aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/300-private-construct-hub/3000-create-construct-lib-construct-code.md

 ## Create Construct Lib - Construct

-Create a construct library project leveraging Projen to synthesize and manage project configuration files.
-Then add the HitCounter Construct to project structure.
-Then configure it to transpile Construct to selected targets.
-We will use the [HitCounter Construct](../../40-hit-counter/200-handler.html) built earlier in this workshop.
+Next, we will create a construct library project leveraging Projen to synthesize and manage project configuration files.
+Then we'll add the HitCounter Construct from a previous lab to our project.
+Lastly, we'll edit the configure to transpile our Constructs to the selected targets.

 ### Setup Projen project